 Derby Hindu Temple

-Follow us on Social Media for the latest events and updates
+Follow Derby Hindu Temple on Social media for the latest events and updates

 About

-Founded in 1975, Derby Hindu Temple – Geeta Bhavan stands as a spiritual, cultural, and community cornerstone for Hindus in Derby and the surrounding areas.
+Founded in 1975, Hindu Temple Geeta Bhawan Derby stands as a spiritual, cultural, and community cornerstone for Hindus in Derby and the surrounding areas.
 What began as a modest initiative by a group of devoted individuals has grown into one of the region’s most respected and inclusive places of worship.

 Our History